rvilarettuma/3LS/README.md

 # 3LS
-Here be scripts used to automate things at work
+Here be a repository containing things I've done/created at work

 ---